mvc1009/hackingnotes/_docs/red-team/c2-cobaltstrike.md

 ```
 We can also use `link` command again to reorganize the chain after getting disconnected.

+> **Notes**: When moving laterally between targets, the SMB protocol is used extensively in a Windows environment, so this traffic blends in very well.

 # Payloads

 There are two types of payloads: